connordbrown/RSA-project/README.md

 ## 2. Project Narrative

 My process for this project was a solid combination of techniques.
-A few weeks ago, I was new to RSA and the mathematical techniques and algorithms involved in its execution.
+A few weeks before starting it, I was new to RSA and the mathematical techniques and algorithms involved in its execution.
 For me, learning those first was my first priority.
 I am sometimes slow to assimilate new information, so I wasn't really sure what to plan ahead for.
 It's hard to plan for something that I have never done before.
 The Mastery Workbooks definitely helped - they gave me work to do on the project relevant to that week's curriculum and encouraged me to plan ahead as best I could.
 In other words, I mostly planned ahead, telling myself when I would be getting certain parts of the project done, and then "winging" the rest, because that's the nature of doing new things.
 I am methodical whenever possible and adaptable whenever necessary.

 It was satisfying to get encryption and decryption working.
 I was a little unsure of whether or not my code would work, but I tried to remember that this project is designed to facilitate success as long as you are diligent in the coursework.
 I was initially having some trouble encrypting and decrypting messages.
 I would input a message, then encrypt/decrypt it, and end up with a string of nonsense characters.
 I think this was because I did not initially write a Python script to keep the order of operations correct.
 Once I did that, making sure I was passing the correct p, q, e, and d values into my functions, I had more success.
 Overall, the code exchange went well.
 I was immediately able to decrypt other students' posts using their private keys, and then writing responses using the public ones.
 I always made to sure to double check that my responses were decrypting into readable messages.
 The repeated testing and checking was what took the most time.
 Sometimes the decryption would not work, and I think that was related to a bug in my Extended Euclidean Algorithm that I fixed soon after.